NVIDIA/OpenSeq2Seq/docs/sources/source/machine-translation.rst

  scripts/get_en_de.sh

-This script will download English-German training data from WMT, clean it, and tokenize using `Google's Sentencepiece library <https://github.com/google/sentencepiece>`_
+This script will download English-German training data from WMT, clean it, and tokenize using `Google's Sentencepiece library <https://github.com/google/sentencepiece>`_ .
+By default, the vocabulary size we use is 32,768 for both English and German.

-By default, the vocabluary size we use is 32,768 for both English and German.
+You can also download the pre-processed dataset which we used for training: `wmt16.tar.gz <https://drive.google.com/open?id=1ooQiWhmzmYsk2qMOfaunjTlx_z6lcUyO>`_ .

 ********
 Training